mayjaz/saved-posts/README.md

 # saved-posts
-Download your Instagram saved posts
+Download your Instagram saved posts using Selenium